 We homeschool because we enjoy both the freedom to teach as we see fit and the flexibility to arrange our days according to our desires.
-But that can also make it difficult to know where to start, as it is hard to find a template to follow when considering a homeschool day.
+But that can also make it difficult to know where to start in building a schedule, as it is hard to find a template to follow when considering an average homeschool day.
 Fortunately, there are ways to build a good foundation.

 Routine of Life

 Whether you plan it that way or not, your schedule will revolve around the ebb and flow of life, not the other way around.

 Too often we are tempted to plan our school week in a vacuum, filling the schedule with idealistic plans.
 Accepting on the front end the reality that school and life go hand in hand helps greatly with the balance of both.

 Many families consider ways to work lunch preparation into the school flow, incorporate laundry folding into read-aloud time, or find the school subjects that most easily fit with time in the waiting room of a doctor’s office.

 When considering an average homeschool day, it is tempting — especially when just getting started — to create a schedule with time slots for every subject and activity.
 Unfortunately, those schedules break down more often than not.
 One subject flies much more quickly than expected while another takes a little longer on that particular day.

 While it is great to have time blocks set aside for school, a flow chart routine often fits more naturally than a schedule, especially considering that every family will have multiple personality styles to work with.
 Many home educating families determine what order of completion works best for each child and for the family overall, then flow through that order, taking as much time as needed for each subject or activity.

 Whether you have been doing this homeschooling thing for a month or ten years, a typical week is full of readjustments.